 Both of these widely-accepted Visa cards come without foreign transaction fees.
-Also, aside from United Airlines, you can board any Star Alliance partner airlines that fly between the US and Ghana.
+And aside from United Airlines, you can board any Star Alliance partner airlines that fly between the US and Ghana.

 - Select ATMs with care.
 Try to use ATMs located within a bank.
 They’re less likely to have a card-skimming device attached.
 And if the ATM eats your card, you could easily retrieve it with the help of a bank employee.

 - Take two cards.
 You never know what might happen to your credit card.
 Having a backup card can put your mind at ease.